vesselapi/integrations/src/platforms/mural/README.md

 ## Description

-Mural is a digital workspace for visual collaboration, enabling teams to brainstorm, plan, and design projects together in real-time.
-It offers tools for drawing, writing, and adding sticky notes, images, and other digital content on a shared virtual whiteboard.
+Mural is a digital workspace designed to enhance visual collaboration among teams.
+The platform offers tools for brainstorming, planning, designing and managing projects, facilitating remote and distributed team engagement.

 ## Resources